sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 ---
 * Two types of audio are received by Shairport Sync -- "Realtime" streams of CD quality ALAC (like AirPlay 1) and "Buffered Audio" streams of AAC stereo at 44,100 frames per second.
 The selection of stream type is made by the player.
 * Audio is synchronised with other AirPlay 2 devices, including AirPlay 2 devices that have their own master clocks.
-* Shairport Sync continues to support AirPlay 1, and offers an AirPlay 1 compatibility mode for situations where iTunes on macOS or macOS Music plays to multiple speakers and one of more of them is compatible with AirPlay 1 only.
+* Shairport Sync offers AirPlay 1 compatibility for situations where iTunes on macOS or macOS Music plays to multiple speakers and where one of more of them is compatible with AirPlay 1 only.

 Note
 ----